HB-1263

 Plain Language

-Operators must implement reasonable measures to prevent the conversational AI from generating statements that simulate emotional dependence with minor users.
-The statute provides three specific examples of prohibited outputs: (1) explicit claims that the AI is human or sentient; (2) statements simulating romantic or sexual innuendo; and (3) adult-minor romantic role-playing.
-The 'including' framing means these are illustrative, not exhaustive — other outputs that simulate emotional dependence are also covered.
-The standard is reasonable measures, not absolute prevention.
+Operators must institute reasonable measures to prevent the conversational AI from generating statements that simulate emotional dependence with minor users.
+The statute specifies three categories of prohibited content: (1) explicit claims the AI is human or sentient, (2) statements simulating romantic or sexual innuendo, and (3) role-playing of adult-minor romantic relationships.
+The 'including' language means these three categories are illustrative, not exhaustive — other forms of emotional dependence simulation could also violate this provision.

 Statutory Text